 Slight differences in the placement of Mercury’s disk occur with different latitudes on Earth.
 In this case, such differences only amount to several minutes.
 Interestingly, during the last 1999 transit there was significant differences where you were placed on Earth.
 Then Mercury only just grazed the solar limb.

-Transits general appear like a small-blackened disk similar to one small black dot on a piece of paper, subtending about 12.0 arcsec across.
-When the orbit of Mercury passes near aphelion, this makes the planet to be near its observed greatest maximum size.
-By eye, at least by the safest observational method of solar telescopic projection, the planet does not look like any sunspot because it is quite inky black and obviously too symmetrically round and without the usual outer penumbra area of the sunspot.
+Transits general appear like a small-blackened disk similar to one small black dot on a piece of paper.
+When the orbit of Mercury passes near aphelion, this makes the planet near its observed greatest maximum apparent size, which subtending about 12.0 arcsec across.
+By eye, at least by the safest observational method of solar telescopic projection, the planet does not look like any sunspot because it is quite inky black and obviously too symmetrically round and without the usual sunspot area of an outer penumbra.

-Although fairly sluggish in motion, some general movement will be detectable in over some minutes when compared to other solar feature like nearby sunspots, whose own progress across the solar disk can only be really detected daily.
+Although motion of this event is fairly sluggish, some general movement will be detectable over some minutes when compared to other solar feature like nearby sunspots, whose own progress across the solar disk can only be really detected daily.
 Its relative small size of Mercury compared to the Sun is about two-hundredths its diameter.

-Most recommend that the best telescopic magnification is about 80× to 120×, with higher magnifications often limited because of the general poor seeing conditions.
-Of course, observers should always heed the important warning below;
+Most recommend that the best telescopic magnification should be about 80× to 120×.
+Higher magnifications often are limited because of the general poor seeing conditions.
+Of course, observers should always heed the important warning given below;

 |PREVIOUS MERCURY TRANSITS|

 |09 May 1970||22:16||08:16||114|